-Canada has a comprehensive, internationally recognized, high quality, publicly funded and private education system which is very popular amongst students from all over the world.
+Canada has a comprehensive, internationally recognized, high quality, publicly funded, and private education system which is very popular amongst students from all over the world.
 Though education institutions are not officially ranked in Canada, one can find quality institutions across the country.
 There are just under 100 universities & 127 colleges in Canada.

-Although there is no one single education system, basic public education across Canada is free for all citizens & permanent residents of Canada until the 11th or 12th grade, depending on the province.
+Although there is no single education system, basic public education across Canada is free for all citizens & permanent residents of Canada until the 11th or 12th grade, depending on the province.
 International students, however, have to pay full tuition fees.

 Education for Canadian citizens is compulsory up to the ages of 16 years or 18 years, depending on the province/territory.

 The Education System in Quebec is slightly different.
 While students in all other provinces/territories of Canada graduate from high school after Grade 12, students in Quebec graduate from high school after Grade 11.
-They then normally continue their studies in another higher institution known as Cegep (College of General & Vocation Education), which is a 2-year general program or 3-year technical program that offers students a chance to weigh their options more realistically & to make right career choices and, if they so desire, have an easier transition into university/college.
+They then normally continue their studies in another higher institution known as CEGEP (College of General & Vocation Education), which is a 2-year general program or 3-year technical program that offers students a chance to weigh their options more realistically & to make the right career choices and, if they so desire, have an easier transition into university/college.

 Education across Canada can generally be divided into 4 stages –